Step 4: Full View

 Should Engineer C, upon learning that Engineer A has used her anticipated departure to make misleading representations to Firm X's clients without her authorization, take corrective action to clarify her actual status and intentions, or treat the matter as Engineer A's independent conduct for which she bears no responsibility?

-Clarify Actual Status to Firm X Upon Learning of Misuse Board's choice Upon learning that Engineer A has used her anticipated departure to make representations to Firm X's clients that mischaracterize her intentions or timeline, proactively clarify her actual status and the terms of any commitment she has made to Firm Y, enabling Firm X to correct the record with its clients.
+O1 Upon learning that Engineer A has used her anticipated departure to make representations to Firm X's clients that mischaracterize her intentions or timeline, proactively clarify her actual status and the terms of any commitment she has made to Firm Y, enabling Firm X to correct the record with its clients.
+Board's choice

 The NSPE Code honesty and professional integrity requirements apply to Engineer C as an independent moral agent: if she knows that her name is being used to mislead third parties, silence may constitute passive complicity in a misrepresentation affecting those parties.
 The at-will employment symmetry principle establishes that Engineer C's freedom to accept Engineer A's offer is fully legitimate and does not itself create any obligation to Firm X. The departing engineer client solicitation honesty obligation recognizes that engineers involved in competitive transitions bear duties of honest dealing that extend to correcting material misrepresentations affecting third parties once known.